jrief/django-angular/docs/angular-model-form.rst

 Sample code
 -----------

 Assume to have a simple Django form class with a single input field.
-Now augment its functionality by mixing in the **djangular** class ``NgModelFormMixin``::
+Augment its functionality by mixing in the **djangular** class ``NgModelFormMixin``::

   from django import forms